 Cyndaquil too, offers a unique design and element combo you wouldn’t expect, making it all the more memorable.
 Chikorita is by far the weakest and weirdest of the squad – seriously, what’s up with its head? – but we’ve got to admire Nintendo’s commitment to simply scaling up this bizarre dino-horse Grass type with each evolution.

 Sneaking in to deliver a crafty jolt up the competition’s backside, it’s everybody’s favorite Poke-mascot, Pikachu.
-The world’s most recognizable rodent (eat it, Mickey) is a brilliant companion in Pokemon Yellow and one of the first critters to let us dream of a permanent adventuring companion by our sides.
+The world’s most recognizable rodent (eat it, Mickey) is a brilliant companion in Pokemon Yellow and one of the first critters to let us dream of a permanent adventuring pal by our sides.
 There’s not much more to say here, as whether he’s rocking a more modern, sleek look or his rotund retro roots, we love Pikachu in all his forms.

-We couldn’t end things anywhere other than the OGs; the best of the best.
+We couldn’t end things anywhere other than the OGs; these are the best of the best.
 Charmander and his evolutions may have stolen the limelight but it’s hard to deny that this was a golden collection all round.
 Charmander lives up the first half of his name, and Squirtle’s shell-spinning exploits led to the TV show’s glorious squirtle squad.
 Even the grass-type starter – so often maligned in later games – delivered us a bulbous beauty unafraid to evolve in monstrous directions.

 In the game that started it all, your choice of starter was a defining moment.
 The fact that arguments still take place today over which Pokemon Red and Blue pick was the premium choice demonstrates the unforgettable quality of these three minute monsters.